aesirkth/AESIR-Mjollnir-Simulations/Documentation/aerodynamics_model.md

 <h2>Background</h2>

-This paper will treat the modelling of the aerodynamic moments around a flying body.
+This paper will treat the modelling of the aerodynamic moments around a flying body using a tensor-based approach.
 The method described takes into account the geometry of the body and the non-linearity of lifting moments distributed along its sides, though it does not take into account any fluid-mechanics interaction between different surfaces, nor the differences between supersonic and subsonic airflow.

 The model is primarily intendet to be used in conjunction with the equations of motion to simulate rocketry/aircraft control/aerodynamic behavior in flight.